Check out more of Ellen Easton's Tea Travels™ articles and recipes.

 Green = unoxidized -

-to blood clots and the growth of tumors.
+It has been reported, drinking only two cups of tea per day reduces the rate of heart disease & blood pressure, inhibits the production of platelets leading to blood clots and the growth of tumors.
 The natural fluorides help to prevent tooth decay.
 Best of all, while not proven, it has been reported that tea drinking helps to stimulate the decrease in excess body fat!

+Note: tea does not cure disease.
 Always check with your doctor before beginning any health program.

 1. Does one drink tea or take tea?